IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - lab works but needs sections removed.md

     c.
 The security bulletin is displayed in a new browser tab.

     d.
-Close the `site cookies` dialog box, if displayed
+Close the `site cookies` dialog box, if diplayed

-    e.
-Review the security bulletin to learn about the vulnerability, versions of WebSphere affected, and options for remediating the vulnerability.
+    e  Review the security bulletin to learn about the vulnerability, versions of WebSphere affected, and options for remediating the vulnerability.

     ![](./lab1-media/media/imagev3-37.png)